Among Us Game: The Viral Video Game Your Kid Can’t Stop Playing, Explained

 - Cyan, blue, red, green, etc.: If you’re hearing random colors, these are often used as shorthand to identify a player instead of having to memorize usernames.

-Potential Dangers Parents Should Know About
+Potential Dangers of The Among Us Game that Parents Should Know About

-Apart from the mildly violent nature of the game, the main danger facing kids as they search for imposters and complete their tasks is chatting.
+Apart from the mildly violent nature of the Among Us game, the main danger facing kids as they search for imposters and complete their tasks is chatting.
 The game features a text chat capability for use during the emergency meetings to discuss who might be the imposter.
 A chat censor is available in the settings menu, but you can’t disable chatting entirely, so be aware that potentially inappropriate conversations could happen with strangers.
 Fortunately, the game is structured so that chats are seen by all players and don’t stay on the screen for long — the game moves fast, so there’s not a lot of time for conversation before it’s back to performing tasks.

 Be aware that many players move to Discord or other voice chat platforms to use during the game, which has the potential for more in-depth conversations and potentially inappropriate content.

-The safest way for your kid to play Among Us is for them to play locally, which means with people on the same Wi-Fi network.
+The safest way for your kid to play the Among Us game is for them to play locally, which means with people on the same Wi-Fi network.
 If that’s not an option, make sure they’re creating private games that require codes to play.
 There’s a public game option that lets you play with complete strangers, but we don’t advise this for kids.
-If you decide that Among Us is appropriate for your family, we recommend playing it all together so you can understand why it’s all the rage.
+If you decide that the Among Us game is appropriate for your family, we recommend playing it all together so you can understand why it’s all the rage.
 Who knows, you may even have some fun with it, too!

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.